opentok/opentok-android-sdk-samples/README.md

 This repository provides some examples for you to understand better the [OpenTok Android SDK](https://tokbox.com/developer/sdks/android/).
 For details on the full OpenTok Android API, see the [reference documentation](https://tokbox.com/opentok/libraries/client/android/reference/index.html).

+## Credentials

-> OpenTok credentials (`API_KEY`, `SESSION_ID`, `TOKEN`) are stored inside `OpenTokConfig` files of each project.
-For the sample applications, credentials can be retrieved from the [Dashboard](https://dashboard.tokbox.com/projects) and hardcoded in the application.
-For a production environment server should provide the credentials.
-To quickly set up the server, see the [server sample application](https://github.com/opentok/learning-opentok-php) and [Basic-Video-Chat project](/Basic-Video-Chat).
+You will need a valid [TokBox account](https://tokbox.com/account/user/signup) for most of the samples.
+OpenTok credentials (`API_KEY`, `SESSION_ID`, `TOKEN`) are stored inside `OpenTokConfig` class.
+For these sample applications, credentials can be retrieved from the [Dashboard](https://dashboard.tokbox.com/projects) and hardcoded in the application, however for a production environment server should provide these credentials (check [Basic-Video-Chat](/Basic-Video-Chat) project).

-Feel free to copy and modify the source code herein for your projects.
-Please consider sharing your modifications with us, especially if they might benefit other developers using the OpenTok Android SDK.
-See the [License](LICENSE) for more information.
+> Note: To facilitate testing connect to the session using [OpenTok Playground](https://tokbox.com/developer/tools/playground/) (web client).

 ## What's Inside